 Shumsuh is Rehnadee Shum's Culture of Meditation.
-This culture is a framework for spiritual progress which gives a mystic the ability to progress from his or her starting point to then gradually expand meditative achievements using specialised tools.
+This culture is a framework for spiritual progress that gives a mystic the ability to progress from his or her starting point, to then gradually expand on meditative achievements using specialised tools.
 These tools are Meditation Prep, Dynamic Meditations and the Rehnadee Shum Diary.
 Shumsuh is a chapter of Shummef (The Shum Perspective) and is nestled in its Third Truth that is Shumnam~ Shummef~.
 This Truth states that Rehnadee Shum meditations are dynamic and they cause spiritual evolution.
 Shumsuh is a methodology that is pointedly focused on delivering for the mystic the goals that are laid out in The Path of Enlightenment.

 Shumsuh, An Innovation of Rehnadee Shum

 Shumsuh will make the time you spend for meditation efficient and effective.
 Efficient because you will have a pattern of practice that will fill up the time that you allocate to its practice.
 Effective because it will give you the discipline to keep a log of your meditations which is crucial for progress in meditation.
-Shumsuh is the practical tool that is used to attain the goals laid out on The Path of Enlightenment.
+Shumsuh is the practical tool that is used to attain the goals laid out in The Path of Enlightenment.
 The Path of Enlightenment aggregates the quest for the highest levels of enlightenment into steps that builds ever greater meditative capabilities by organising enlightenment experiences until the mystic reaches Emkaeef; the ultimate state of enlightenment.
-Shumsuh can also create commanality in practice, allowing groups to meditate together using meditation maps and then discussing the map together.
+Shumsuh can also create commanality in practice, allowing groups to meditate together using meditation maps and then discussing their experiences of the map together.

 The Four Perspectives of the the Mind

 Tyaf, the Perspective of Hope is about how we manage our thoughts and feelings about the future.
-Perceiving or concluding what might or could or will happen is an important function in our lives.
+Perceiving or concluding what might or could or will happen plays an important function in our lives.
 It can be both a blessing or a curse depending on circumstances we are faced with.
 Tyaf, the Perspective of Hope is about managing uncertainty.
 Through Tyaf religion and culture is developed.
 Managing uncertainty is a very important aspect of life that brings communities together through culture and beliefs to overcome trials and tribulations and also to celebrate successes.

-The Fourth Perspective is Shummef the Shum Perspective, and it is a unique perspective that is different from the other three as it emerges from the part of our mind that perceives life as essentially spiritual.
+The Fourth Perspective is Shummef the Shum Perspective, and it is a unique perspective that is different from the other three as it emerges from that part of our mind which perceives life as essentially spiritual.
 While Vu'umf, Se'ef and Tyaf are centered in all matters of life on Earth, Shummef colours our perception with spiritual endeavours as the ultimate objective of life.
 Shummef counts life in lifetimes on Earth juxtaposed to the singular incarnation focus of the other three perspectives.
 Through Shummef one can experience the perception of life as a spiritual journey where everyone is a mystic at heart.
 When a mystic uses Rehnadee Shum to meditate he is utilising the Shum Perspective through the methodology espoused in Shumsuh, the Culture of Meditation.
 Through Shumsuh a mystic can also enjoy a life enriched with adventures in the Innerverse.

 The Elements of Shumsuh

-Contrasting to this classical method is Shumsuh, where LeeEeSee's preparation for meditation is expanded to include assesment of one's innate mystical ability so the most effective meditation map that will build on a mystic's innate skills can start him or her on the Path.
+Contrasting to this classical method is Shumsuh, where LeeEeSee's preparation for meditation is expanded to include assesment of one's innate mystical ability so the most effective meditation map that will build on a mystic's natural skills can start him or her on the Path.
 LeeEeSee evolves with a mystic's spiritual attainments and this can be gauged through the collection of meditation maps in the Rehnadee Shum Diary.
 Different meditation maps will prescribe different preparation relevant to the map and this allows Shumnam to take on a more hands-on approach in the practice of meditation.
-Mystic effort can easily be aggregated in stages which are punctuated by numerous mystic goals outlined in medtation maps.
+Mystic effort is easily aggregated to stages which are punctuated by numerous mystic goals outlined in medtation maps.
 Shumnam acknowledges that every mystic will carve their own journey to the ultimate state of enlightenment based on their selection of meditation maps.
 It is not necessary that one mystic has to follow another mystics path, instead each mystic will determine their path through revelations they experience from their practice of Shumnam.
-These revelations are uncovered by the practice of journaling in the Rehnadee Shum Diary which is crucial to advancement in a mystic's spiritual journey.
+These revelations are uncovered through the practice of journaling in the Rehnadee Shum Diary which is crucial to advancement in a mystic's spiritual journey.
 Keeping the Rehnadee Shum Diary is as important in Shumsuh as is sitting down to meditate.
-The Diary will uncover and keep in record revelations and experiences had that would otherwise be lost, thus under appreciated.
+The Diary will uncover and keep in record revelations and experiences had that would otherwise be lost in memory, thus under appreciated.
 In Shumsuh the Rehnadee Shum Diary is the personal scripture of a mystic.
 It provides direction to the next meditation map and tangibly enhances the reward to effort ratio in meditative progress.
 The Culture of Meditation affords a mystic flexibility and discipline in his or her practice that is approached with nuaunced understanding of the Path of Enlightenment.

 LeeEeSee–Preparation For Meditation